tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 every calculation of the dutycycles we add a certain amount to the argument.
 What frequency that comes down to depends on the PWM frequency.

-In the program we add the result of the ADC (0..4095) divided by 16.
-With the current settings this maps to a range of 0 to around 50Hz.
+In the program we add the result of the ADC (0..4095) offset by 2048 and divided by 8.
+That way we can skip over the sine wave table backward and forward and thus spin the motor in both directions.

 5. Timer ISR
 ------------